mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/preferences.en.md

 >
 > Important
 >
-> Activating the binary mode simplifies the integration with Checkout Pro, but it can cause a decrease in the percentage rate of approved payments.
+> Activating the binary mode simplifies the integration with Payment Brick, but it can cause a decrease in the percentage rate of approved payments.
 That is because pending and in-processing payments will automatically be rejected by default.

 ## Set an expiration date for your preferences